 Upon Message Receipt rules (Assignment and Resolve rules)

-The default Role Group for the Inbox Group is assigned only if a Role Group was not assigned to the message using Upon Message Receipt rules.
+The default role for the Inbox group is assigned only if a role was not assigned to the message using Upon Message Receipt rules.

 Upon Message Receipt rules (Automatic Reply and Notification rules)